logan676/TikTok-Compose/docs/CameraRecording.md

 ## Performance Notes

-- `CameraView` operates on top of Camera2 and handles recording through optimized components (`Full2VideoRecorder`, `AudioMediaEncoder`, etc.) from the bundled `cameracapture` module.
-The module includes performance tweaks like frame processing size limits.
+- `CameraView` operates on top of Camera2 and handles recording through optimized components (`Full2VideoRecorder`, `AudioMediaEncoder`, etc.) provided by the upstream library.
+The artifact ships with performance tweaks like frame processing size limits.
 - The custom OpenGL preview performs rendering on a texture surface using shaders, which is efficient but should be handled on a separate thread if extended.
 The current implementation runs in the view’s update callback and swaps buffers for each frame.
 - Screen brightness is temporarily increased to 25% or more during recording to improve visibility without affecting the user’s global setting.